-Overview Orbix 6.2 offers support for the Java new I/O API (NIO) through a new implementation of the ATLI2 plug-in (ATLI2 is the ART transport layer plug-in).
+Orbix 6.3 offers support for the Java new I/O API (NIO) through a new implementation of the ATLI2 plug-in (ATLI2 is the ART transport layer plug-in).
 The existing Java ATLI2 plugin (based on Java classic I/O, or CIO) is still available and remains the default, because Java NIO does not yet support either JSSE or multicast.

+This subsection includes the following topics:

+- NIO features

+- Prerequisites

+- Restrictions

+- Enabling NIO in Orbix 6.3

+- More information

+NIO features

-In this subsection This subsection includes the following topics: NIO features Prerequisites Restrictions • Enabling NIO in Orbix 6.2 More information NIO features According to the Java 2 SDK documentation, Java NIO offers the following features: Buffers for data of primitive types.
-Character-set encoders and decoders. • A pattern-matching facility based on Perl-style regular expressions. • Channels, a new primitive I/O abstraction. • A file interface that supports locks and memory mapping. • A multiplexed, non-blocking I/O facility for writing scalable servers.
-Prerequisites The following prerequisites must be satisfied to use NIO in your CORBA Java applications: • J2SE 1.4.x (that is, JDK 1.4.x) is required. • Orbix must be configured to use NIO in the transport layer.
-Restrictions Applications that use either SSL/TLS or EGMIOP must continue to use classic I/O, as neither JSSE or multicast sockets are supported by Java NIO.
+According to the Java 2 SDK documentation, Java NIO offers the following features:

+- Buffers for data of primitive types. - Character-set encoders and decoders. - A pattern-matching facility based on Perl-style regular expressions. - Channels, a new primitive I/O abstraction. - A file interface that supports locks and memory mapping. - A multiplexed, non-blocking I/O facility for writing scalable servers.

+Prerequisites

+The following prerequisites must be satisfied to use NIO in your CORBA Java applications:

+- J2SE 1.4.x (that is, JDK 1.4.x) is required. - Orbix must be configured to use NIO in the transport layer.

+Restrictions

+Applications that use either SSL/TLS or EGMIOP must continue to use classic I/O, as neither JSSE or multicast sockets are supported by Java NIO.

-Enabling NIO in Orbix 6.2
+Enabling NIO in Orbix 6.3

-To enable Java NIO for a CORBA Java application, modify the plugins:atli2\ip:ClassName setting as follows:
+To enable Java NIO for a CORBA Java application, modify the plugins:atli2_ip:ClassName setting as follows: